 Many voices are stronger than one.
-By mobilizing our members and allies to advocate for our collective public policy agenda, Housing Action Illinois amplifies the influence of community-based organizations working to end homelessness, create affordable rental housing, and promote sustainable homeownership and affirmatively further fair housing.
+We mobilize our members and allies to advocate for policies that help end homelessness, create affordable rental housing, promote sustainable homeownership and affirmatively further fair housing.
 We work to increase federal, state, and local investments in proven housing programs, as well as to develop new and innovative policy solutions.
-On our own and through coalition work with partners, we have been able to secure a multitude of policy victories in Springfield and Washington D.C. that benefit renters and homeowners.
+On our own and through coalition work, we have been able to secure a multitude of policy victories in Springfield and Washington D.C. that benefit renters and homeowners.

 Public Education and Organizing

 Our members make us powerful.
-We build awareness by sharing information and personal stories with policymakers, elected officials, nonprofit service providers, and the media.
-In addition to keeping our members informed about the latest developments in housing policy, we organize issue-specific working groups, meet with legislators, take the pulse of communities during our outreach caravan, and an annual Housing Matters! conference where advocates and practitioners share their knowledge and experience.
+We build awareness and activate change by sharing information and real-life stories with policymakers, nonprofit service providers, and the media.
+We keep our members and allies informed about the latest developments in housing policy, organize issue-specific working groups, meet with legislators, take the pulse of communities during our outreach caravan, and host an annual Housing Matters! conference where advocates and practitioners share their knowledge and expertise.

 Extremely low-income renters—including minimum wage workers, seniors and people with disabilities—have the hardest time finding affordable housing, often paying more than half their income just to keep a roof over their head.
 This can mean making impossible choices between paying rent and buying medicine or groceries.
 The cost of rental housing varies across the state, so depending on where someone lives, so even a person who considers themselves middle class can have a difficult time finding an affordable apartment.
 The stakes are high for someone who can’t afford rent; in the worst case scenario, they may become homeless.
 Housing Action Illinois advocates for resources and policies to create and preserve affordable rental housing, as well as to increase the ability of people to afford the rent, especially people with the lowest incomes.